Evermore (song): Reception

-Fred Hawson of ABS-CBN News said "Evermore" was a strong contender for an Academy Award for Best Original Song nomination.
-The Hollywood Reporter's Scott Feinberg said that "Evermore" is the "strongest" prospective Best Original Song nominee from the film, while Paul Sheehan of Golderby said that the Academy of Motion Picture Arts and Sciences would most likely favor "Evermore" over "How Does a Moment Last Forever" and "Days in the Sun".
+Some journalists felt "Evermore" was a strong contender for an Academy Award for Best Original Song nomination.
+Paul Sheehan of Golderby theorized that the Academy of Motion Picture Arts and Sciences would most likely favor "Evermore" over "How Does a Moment Last Forever" and "Days in the Sun".
 In December 2017, the Academy of Motion Picture Arts and Sciences revealed that "Evermore" was one among 70 songs that the organization shortlisted for Best Original Song consideration.
 Ultimately, "Evermore" did not earn a nomination in the category, which some critics have viewed as a snub given the popularity of the song and the film.
 "Evermore" was nominated for Best Song at the 2018 Critics' Choice Awards, losing to "Remember Me" from Pixar's Coco (2017).